The Hanging Tree (film): Production

 The film was the first one for Cooper's Baroda Productions company.
 It was the first film produced by former talent agents Martin Jurow and Richard Shepherd.

+Wendell Mayes said "it was the only western that I think that I've ever seen that was a woman's film rather than a man's film—Maria Schell playing the blind heroine was marvelous."

 Principal photography was shot on location in the Oak Creek Wildlife Area in the mountains west of Yakima, Washington.
 The scenes during the opening credits and title, where Gary Cooper rides alongside the river on horseback with a pack horse in tow, were filmed about mid-June in 1958, just northeast of Goose Prairie, Washington, along the north bank of the Bumping River.
 The fictional small gold mining town of Skull Creek was a temporary film set constructed along the south side of Little Rattlesnake Creek by its confluence with Rattlesnake Creek, just southwest of Nile, Washington.

 The cinematography by Ted McCord made use of full-aperture photography and reduction printing to improve the grain quality of the film.
 This process involves widening the aperture of the camera to capture a larger image, then reducing the image back to standard size in post-production.
 While this achieves the greatest effect jumping from larger formats like 65-mm film, McCord used 35-mm film and extended to aperture to the sprocket holes on the film.
 When shooting a subject from 100 feet (30.5 m), this extended the width of the shot from 42 to 48 feet (from 12.8 to 14.6 m).